gohwils/biodatascience/index.md

 - We are affiliated with the NTU BioHackathon club, which organizes programming and data science training workshops for both undergraduate and graduate students.
 Click [here](https://sbsbiohackathon.com/) to check out upcoming workshops.

 ### Masters of Science in Biomedical Data Science
 - Wilson runs the above programme (to begin in 2020).
-More information coming soon.
+You can find out more about this exciting programme at [MSBDS](http://sbs.ntu.edu.sg/Programmes/GraduateByCourseWork/Pages/home.aspx)

 ## Collaborations
 We are highly collaborative, and work with a multitude of experts in and out of Singapore.
 These include: